prometheus/pushgateway/README.md

 persisted to disk.
 (A server crash may cause data loss.
 Or the push gateway is configured to not persist to disk at all.)

+A `PUT` request with an empty body effectively deletes all metrics with the specified grouping key.
+However, in contrast to the [`DELETE` request](#delete-method) described below, it does update the `push_time_seconds` metrics.

 ### `POST` method

 `POST` works exactly like the `PUT` method but only metrics with the same name as the newly pushed metrics are replaced (among those with the same grouping key).

+A `POST` request with an empty body merely updates the `push_time_seconds` metrics but does not change any of the previously pushed metrics.

 ### `DELETE` method